 Term Definition Mobile Robot A robot that can move autonomously.
 Infrastructure Unique infrastructure that can be installed inside the convenience store to support the robot's tasks.
 This equipment includes markings, IC tags, sensors, actuators, and auxiliary tools attached to products, etc. Infrastructure consisting of sensors and actuators can also be considered as stationary robots.
-Manipulator Robot arms, end effectors, and other equipment that for manipulation tasks which can be installed on a mobile robot or as part of the infrastructure.
-Product(s) or Item(s) Article(s) for sale in the convenience store.
-Disposal Item(s) Expired product(s) that should be removed from the or Disposal Display Cases and discarded Product(s) Customer Person who visits the store to purchase products.
-Container Box-like repository for holding and transporting multiple products.
-Product Display Section of the convenience store where display cases or Area shelves are installed.
-Cashier Area Section of the convenience store where the cashier counter is installed.
-Eat-in Area Section of the convenience store where customers can consume the purchased products.
+Manipulator Robot arms, end effectors, and other equipment for manipulation tasks which can be installed on a mobile robot or as part of the infrastructure.
 Restroom Section of the convenience store where the toilet is installed.
-Aisle Section of the convenience store for customers and robots to come and go Backyard Section of the convenience store where customers are not allowed Playground Area where children and others can play.
-Located outdoors.
-Home Area Standby area for the mobile robot before starting the task.
-Located in the Backyard Area.
-Display Case Shelves for displaying products.
-At the start, multiple products are mixed in these cases.
-Chief Judge The judge who declares the start of the task and issues instructions to the participants.
-Assistant Judge The judge who assists the Chief Judge by performing measurements for scoring, catching rule violations, etc. Operator The team member who starts the robot operation inside the competition field.
+Home Area Area located in the competition field and used as a standby area for the mobile robot before starting the task.
+Chief Judge Judge who declares the start of the task and issues instructions to the participants.
+Assistant Judge Judge who assists the Chief Judge by performing measurements for scoring, catching rule violations, etc. Operator Team member who starts the robot operation inside the competition field.
 After starting the robot, the operator leaves the competition field.
-Safety Observer The team member who manages the safety of the system inside the competition field and performs operations such as emergency stop.
-May be the same as the Operator.
+Safety Observer Team member who manages the safety of the system inside the competition field and performs operations such as emergency stop.
+This team member may be the same as the Operator.